mixxxdj/manual/source/hardware/controllers/pioneer_ddj_sb3.rst

 FX Fade Mode
 ^^^^^^^^^^^^
 FX Fade mode is enabled by pressing the :hwlabel:`FX FADE` button.
 The button will light up when selected.
-FX fade is a function built-in to the controller.
+FX fade is a set of functions built-in to the controller.

 .. figure:: ../../_static/controllers/pioneer_ddj_sb3_fade.svg
    :align: center